atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 };
 ```

-### Step 3: Drag movement
+### Drag updates

-When a user has started a drag, there are different scenarios that can spring from that, so we'll create different messaging for each scenario.
+After a user has started a drag there are different scenarios that can spring from that, so we'll create different messaging for each scenario.

 We can control the announcement through the `<DragDropContext />` > `onDragUpdate` responder.